Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Introduction

 Conjunctions can be divided into two major types: short-term and long-term.
 The former is the most common and has been investigated more thoroughly.
 In this circumstance, the relative velocity involved is high, and the collision is almost instantaneous: the conjunction dynamics can be approximated as linear without loss of accuracy, and the event is studied on the two-dimensional B-plane \cite{Hernando-Ayuso2020, Armellin2021, DeVittori2022}.
 In long-term conjunctions, the two objects move on similar orbits, and the event cannot be considered instantaneous \cite{NunezGarzon2022}.
-This feature renders the risk quantification and, consequently, the design of \glspl{cam} more complex.
-Chan \cite{Chan2004Short} showed that a simple condition to catalog conjunction as short-term is that the path of relative motion may be considered a straight line over a distance of $8-25$ \si{km} with a deviation lower than $2$ \si{m}.
-Dolado \textit{et al.} \cite{Dolado2012Satellite}, instead, identify a hard demarcation limit based on the relative velocity at \gls{tca}: a conjunction is short-term if the relative velocity is higher than $10$ \si{m/s}; they also propose a weaker limit at $5$ \si{m/s}. \gls{cam} strategies that involve long-term encounters need to consider certain limitations, such as the higher computational requirement and the impracticality of computing $\pc$ \cite{Wen2022}, which is typically substituted by other collision indicators, such as the \acrlong{ipc} ($\ipc$).

-\gls{ca} strategies have been developed for long-term encounters in terms of \gls{lp} \cite{Mueller2009} and deterministic disjunctive \gls{lp} \cite{Serra2015}.
-Although elegant and typically fast, the relative dynamics models of \gls{lp} formulations are simplified, and the optimization may recover a solution far from the original nonlinear problem.
-Moreover, the solution's optimality is also affected by using the 1-norm of the sum of the control history.
+Patera \cite{Patera2003Satellite} shows that when the relative trajectory of the primary spacecraft with respect to the secondary is far from a straight line inside the combined covariance ellipsoid, the encounter can be classified as long-term and a different model must be used.
+Despite many recent attempts at finding ways to efficiently compute \gls{pc} for long-term encounters \cite{Coppola2012,AlfanoSpace,Alfano2014,Xu2011Research,Wen2022}, non-rectilinear relative trajectories inside the uncertainty ellipsoid render the risk quantification and, consequently, the design of long-term \glspl{cam} very complex.
+In a recent publication \cite{NunezGarzon2022}, Núñez Garzón and Lightsey have suggested that \gls{ipc} is a valuable proxy for \gls{pc}: in general, an increase in \gls{pc} is accompanied by a high value of \gls{ipc}, so controlling the evolution of \gls{ipc} allows to indirectly control the growth of \gls{pc}.
+For this reason, in agreement with a good portion of the state-of-the-art \cite{chan2008Spacecraft,Jones2013Satellite,Adurthi2015Conjugate,Zhang2020,NunezGarzon2022}, we use \gls{ipc} as a risk metric rather than the more complex \gls{pc}.